mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2021

 1. Chen, G., Peng, P., Wang, X., & Tian, Y. (2021).
 Adversarial reciprocal points learning for open set recognition. arXiv preprint arXiv:2103.00953.
+  - Target: reduce the empirical classification risk on the labeled known data and the open space risk on the potential unknown data simultaneously.
+  - TP formulate the open space risk problem from multi-class integration perspective, and model the unexploited extra-class space with a novel concept **Reciprocal Point**
+    - ARPL: minimize the overlap of known and unknown distributions without loss of known classification accuracy **by**
+      - RP is learned by the extra-class space with the corresponding known class
+      - the confrontation among multiple known categories are employed to reduce the empirical risk.!!
+      - an adversarial margin constraint to reduce the open space risk by limiting the latent open space constructed by RP!!
+      - an instantiated adversarial enhancement method generate diverse and confusing training samples (To estimate the unknown distribution from open space) [using RP and known classes]
+  - SOTA problems: Figure 1
+  - argue that not only the known classes but also the potential unknown deep space should be modeled in the training
+    - Well how? - By RP: - RP: Whats not something.
+(Reciprocal of the prototypical learning) [figure 3]
+      - **key Idea**: finds the non-catness and tell cat if otherwise happens (nice), however, is it that easy?? computationally possible
+      - Example based solutions!!
+      - kinda one vs all setting!! (centre for all other classes)
+  - Related work: Classifier with rejection option.
+OOD, Prototype learning
+  - Good problem formulation: The adversarial section constrain open space.
+  - Algo 1 (IDEA), **Algo 2 (implemntation details)**
+  - **Gems** in 3.4 section
+  - Adversarial setup for generating confusion samples.
+[Architecture in fig 5]
+  - TP: adds an extra entropy based terms with GAN G maximization.
+  - Look into the experimentation of the batch normalization.
+  - Somehow connected to the disentanglement settings.

 1. Vaze, Sagar, Kai Han, Andrea Vedaldi, and Andrew Zisserman.
 "Open-set recognition: A good closed-set classifier is all you need." arXiv preprint arXiv:2110.06207 (2021).
   - demonstrate that the ability of a classifier to make the ‘none-of-above’ decision is highly correlated with its accuracy on the closed-set classes